Author: Raj Chandler • Fact checked by: Tara D. Thies • Sept. 22, 2020

 Although there are many different programs, trainers, and fitness brands that will claim to have a unique formula, the key to weight loss has always been the same – burning more calories than you take in.
-As long as your daily calorie burn is high enough to offset the calorie intake from what you eat and drink, you’ll be able to lose weight.
+As long as your daily caloric intake is is lower than the amount of calories than your body uses each day you’ll be able to lose weight.

 However, the specific way you lose weight depends on a few factors, including your activity level and the amount of protein you consume each day.
 A recommendation by the National Academy of Medicine suggests 0.8 grams of protein per kilogram of bodyweight.
 This guideline is a great place to start, but you may need to adjust your protein levels depending on needs and goals.